Sales Performance Management from implementation perspective: what's important for the Clients and how the SPM systems stand against the needs.

 I think there is a plausible explanation of this common phenomenon.

 I think these are the top reasons why people generally think that their HR and SPM data is generally in a better shape than it really is.

 The below list is based on real-life experience of Consultants implementing or adjusting the SPM systems at their Client's.
 Therefore, the list is meant to be highly practical and should be helpful in avoiding common mistakes.

 It happens that while changing the systems (or enhancing an existing one), we come across a situation that was not handled or foreseen until the change is about to happen.
 For example, we might have not prorated the commissions so far and now we would like to start prorating.

 Imagine a situation when a company has only quarterly sales plans and now it would like to move to semi-annual or annual plans.
-Keeping a track of who "sat" where, for how long and in what plan, might not have been important for the company so far (potentially they allowed position, grade or title changes only at the start of a new quarter) - however, now with the new approach suddenly it become important to know exactly who changed roles and when.
+Keeping a track of who "sat" where, for how long and in what plan, might not have been important for the company so far (potentially they allowed position, grade or title changes only at the start of a new quarter) - however, now with the new approach, suddenly it becomes important to know exactly who changes roles and when.
 Targets and attainment proration will depend on that data.
-The company therefore needs to either start collecting this data or start provisioning the data from the HCM to the SPM tool - if that data is already available.
+The company therefore needs to either start collecting this data or start provisioning the data from the HCM / ERP system to the SPM tool - if that data is already available.

 These inaccuracies spawn at the edge of data and its understanding.

 The best way to explain this type of inconsistency is to say that data has meaning to people.
 If two or more people understand the same data in a different way then the errors in system logic are unavoidable.
 To quote one of the GGS consultants: "simply the logic behind the data (in that instance) proves to be something else than assumed, therefore, data meaning is different and so, data can be wrongly used".